HOW TO CHOOSE WHAT LANGUAGE TO LEARN?

 Catch my drift?
 You can look into your interests and see where a language would bring you a lot further to enjoying them.
 Maybe you like cooking.
 Wouldn’t it be great to learn how to cook authentic Italian recipes from videos of Italians explaining their secrets?
 Or visit Italy and talk to local grannies who cook Italian food differently than you’re used to?

 If you can use a language to become better at your favorite interest, then that’s a very important question to ask yourself, too.
-That’s question number 2 in our list of the most important questions to find out what language to learn.
+That’s question number 2 in our list of the most important questions to find out which language you should learn.

 Now let’s say you’ve studied a certain subject and would like to find a job in that area.
 Would a language help you find jobs or become better at your field of expertise?
 Then choose that language.
 For example, if you’re an Engineer, you may want to learn German or Chinese.